kontent-ai/delivery-sdk-net/README.md

     // Default image rendition preset
     options.DefaultRenditionPreset = "default";

-    // Custom endpoints (for proxy scenarios)
-    options.ProductionEndpoint = "https://deliver.kontent.ai";
+    // Custom endpoints (for proxy scenarios, set independently) options.ProductionEndpoint = "https://deliver.kontent.ai";
     options.PreviewEndpoint = "https://preview-deliver.kontent.ai";
 });
 ```

+If you configure options with `IDeliveryOptionsBuilder`, `WithCustomEndpoint(...)` is a convenience method that sets both endpoints to the same URL.
+For distinct preview/production custom domains, configure separate clients and set endpoints per client.

 You can also configure HTTP client behavior: